Our Eat & Burn series showcases destinations through their cuisine and inviting ways to burn off the calories.

 Climb the historic lighthouse (circa 1873) or hike eight miles of trails at Hunting Island State Park, located 16 miles east of Beaufort.
 South Carolina’s most-visited state park has been named one of America’s Top 10 beaches.
 The three-mile beach along the Atlantic Ocean is a key attraction, but there is much to do at the 5,000-acre park including camping, fishing, swimming, kayaking and more.

-Kayak the Beaufort River with Lands End Tours for a workout that will get your heart pumping and take your breath away with its sheer beauty.
+Kayak the Beaufort River with Lands End Paddling for a workout that will get your heart pumping and take your breath away with its sheer beauty.

 For a second opinion, read “Visit the Town of Tides” on Deep South Magazine.

 Beaufort, South Carolina was among the stops of the #DSGetaway shared by Deep South Magazine and Getaways for Grownups.
 To read more related features, click on the DSGetaway tag on this site or on DeepSouthMag.com.
 On Facebook and Twitter, search #DSGetaway.

 – Photo Credits: kayaking and lighthouse courtesy Beaufort Regional Chamber of Commerce; remainder © HSP Media LLC